Literary magazine: History

 Nouvelles de la république des lettres is regarded as the first literary magazine; it was established by Pierre Bayle in France in 1684.
 Literary magazines became common in the early part of the 19th century, mirroring an overall rise in the number of books, magazines, and scholarly journals being published at that time.
 In Great Britain, critics Francis Jeffrey, Henry Brougham and Sydney Smith founded the Edinburgh Review in 1802.
 Other British reviews of this period included the Westminster Review (1824), The Spectator (1828), and Athenaeum (1828).
-In the United States, early journals included the Philadelphia Literary Magazine (1803–1808), the Monthly Anthology (1803–11), which became the North American Review, the Yale Review (founded in 1819), The Yankee (1828–1829) The Knickerbocker (1833–1865), Dial (1840–44) and the New Orleans-based De Bow's Review (1846–80).
+In the United States, early journals included the Philadelphia Literary Magazine (1803–1808), the Monthly Anthology (1803–11), which became the North American Review, the Yale Review (founded in 1819), The Yankee (1828–1829) The Knickerbocker (1833–1865), Dial (1840–44) and the New Orleans–based De Bow's Review (1846–80).
 Several prominent literary magazines were published in Charleston, South Carolina, including The Southern Review (1828–32) and Russell's Magazine (1857–60).
 The most prominent Canadian literary magazine of the 19th century was the Montreal-based Literary Garland.

 The North American Review, founded in 1815, is the oldest American literary magazine.
 However, it had its publication suspended during World War II, and the Yale Review (founded in 1819) did not; thus the Yale journal is the oldest literary magazine in continuous publication.
 Begun in 1889, Poet Lore is considered the oldest journal dedicated to poetry.
 By the end of the century, literary magazines had become an important feature of intellectual life in many parts of the world.
 One of the most notable 19th century literary magazines of the Arabic-speaking world was Al-Urwah al-Wuthqa.

 Among the literary magazines that began in the early part of the 20th century is Poetry magazine.
 Founded in 1912, it published T. S. Eliot's first poem, "The Love Song of J. Alfred Prufrock".
+Another was The Bellman, which began publishing in 1906 and ended in 1919, was edited by William Crowell Edgar and was based in Minneapolis, Minnesota.
 Other important early-20th century literary magazines include The Times Literary Supplement (1902), Southwest Review (1915), Virginia Quarterly Review (1925), World Literature Today (founded in 1927 as Books Abroad before assuming its present name in 1977), Southern Review (1935), and New Letters (1935).
 The Sewanee Review, although founded in 1892, achieved prominence largely thanks to Allen Tate, who became editor in 1944.